-Because I can’t possibly know what you have in your portfolio, I’ll base the strategies on the SPDR S&P 500 ETF (SPY), which corresponds to the price and yield performance of the S&P 500 Index.
+Because I can’t possibly know what you have in your portfolio, I’ll base the strategies on a faux stock I’ll call STOCK.

 Let’s say STOCK is trading at 154.50.
 For this exercise, I’m going to assume that you own 1,000 shares of STOCK, which would be worth $154,500.

-Here are a couple different strategies you can use to “hedge” your portfolio.
+Here are a couple of different strategies you can use to start hedging a portfolio with options.

 A covered call is a risk-reducing strategy; in this, a call option is written (sold) against an existing stock position on a share-for-share basis.
 The call is said to be “covered” by the underlying stock, which could be delivered if the call option is exercised.

 This is a great way to create yield in your portfolio, though I will say it does not “hedge” you entirely.
-If the SPY were to drop dramatically, you would collect the premium taken in, but you would still be long the stock.
+If STOCK were to drop dramatically, you would collect the premium taken in, but you would still long the stock.

-So based on our example, you own 1,000 shares of the SPY, and therefore you are able to sell 10 calls against your stock so that you are covered.
+So based on our example, you own 1,000 shares of STOCK, and therefore you are able to sell 10 calls against your stock so that you are covered.

-Once again, assuming you own 1,000 shares of the SPY, the truest hedge would be to buy 10 puts against it.
-If the SPY were to drop below your puts strike price, you could simply exercise your puts, and you would be out of your entire stock position.
-The upside to this strategy is that you do not cap the potential profit if the SPY price continues to rise.
+Once again, assuming you own 1,000 shares of STOCK, the truest hedge would be to buy 10 puts against it.
+If STOCK were to drop below your puts strike price, you could simply exercise your puts, and you would be out of your entire stock position.
+The upside to this strategy is that you do not cap the potential profit if the STOCK price continues to rise.

-For instance, you could buy 10 of the April 154 puts for $2.40.
-So if the SPY were to drop below 154, you would exercise your puts, and you would be taken out of your SPY stock position.
+For instance, you could buy 10 of April 154 puts for $2.40.
+So if STOCK were to drop below 154, you would exercise your puts, and you would be taken out of your STOCK stock position.
 However, you have to pay $2.40, or $2,400, for this insurance.
-But with the VIX at historically low levels, this insurance is extremely cheap based on historical prices.
+But, this insurance is extremely cheap based on historical prices.

 Again, you can choose any number of strikes and time frames for this strategy.